Creating Your Own Simple Centerpiece

 DESIGNING YOUR ARRANGEMENT

-1. Its a good idea to have a color scheme for your arrangement in mind before you purchase your flowers, or wait and let one specific flower provide the inspiration.
+1. Choose a color palette.
+Its a good idea to have a color scheme for your arrangement in mind before you purchase or harvest your flowers, or wait and let one specific flower provide the inspiration.
 For example, a coral charm peony may be the perfect inspiration for a spring arrangement.
-I would choose colors that will accentuate my peony, such as pale pink ranunculus, white and peach poppies with a yellow center, white sweet peas, pale pink snapdragons, bright green hostas and honeysuckle vines.
-I prefer not to use flowers that are all exactly the same shade, but rather complementary tones.
+I would then choose colors that will accentuate my peony.
+I love using flowers that are not all exactly the same color, but rather complementary tones in varying shades.

-5. Add clusters of round and filler flowers to fill in the gaps between the focal flowers.
+5. Add clusters of supporting focal flowers, layering and staggering them between the focals to create their own special moments.
+Use filler flowers to fill in the gaps between everything, making sure to cover your mechanics.
 Add in one stem at a time so you can see where there are gaps in the arrangement.
-Sometimes its best to use neutral filler flowers around your focal flower to really let it pop!
+Sometimes its nice to use neutral filler flowers to really let the others pop!

-6. Finally, add in your whispy, airy elements.
-Place these to opposite sides of your vase or dangling over the edge.
-Beware of creating a bunny ear effect though!
+6. Finally, add in your whispy, whimsical elements.
+Place these so they dance above the other flowers or are dangling over the edge of the vase.

 7. Once I’ve completed an arrangement, I always walk away for a few minutes so that I can come back with fresh eyes.
 Almost always I will notice a gap that I didn’t see before or find something that I want to adjust.